 It's Fun because walking in the company of others is good for your mind, soul and body.
 Preparation though is essential to ensure you don't spoil that fun.

 Before you set out, check the weather and ensure you are dressed accordingly and also have available those other essential items of clothing tucked away in your rucksack to cope with the vagaries of our English weather.
-Too, always have with you:-
+As well as suitable footwear too, always have with you:-

 This is by no means a definitive list.

 If you are attending an organised walk do ensure you know where the start point is.
 On the web site each walk has the start point shown on a map.
 Too, there will be a Grid Reference, accurate to within 100 metres of where the start point is.
 The nearest Post Code will be shown.
 But remember, Post Codes give the location of the nearest building or facility to the start location, potentially some way away from the actual start.
 So again give yourself enough time to get there and get ready.
 We are now looking to embrace the What3Words initiative, which gives a pretty precise location of any given start point.
 Further information to follow

 Walk Leaders will like to leave on time, it assists with planning and organising comfort breaks, coffee and lunch breaks and just getting to where the group needs to be at the time it needs to be there.
 Get the Walk Leaders mobile number keyed in to your Contacts as a fall back position.

 There may be the opportunity to use Public Transport and Walk Leaders will provide details of the local Bus Service whenever appropriate, providing start times to accomodate.
 This is particularly relevant for linear walks!!

 Once you have arrived, as well as getting your boots and gear on, consider doing a few stretches before you start, to loosen yourself up.
 Too, a few at the end of the walk would not go amiss to mitigate those all too familiar aches and pains the next day and often the day after that!